Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       ![Mockup of tracks screen part 3](/img/screen-2-1-–-2.jpg "Mockup of tracks screen")

       Adding a bay at a time was considered, but because there were multiple widths, it would require additional buttons on the active area.
-Use drag and drop for everything avoided complexity.
+Using drag and drop for everything avoided additional complexity.

       ![Mockup of components screen](/img/screen-3.jpg "Mockup of components screen")